elisawarner/Titanic/README.md

 * Change dataset file on line 18 in quotes if dataset is not named 'train.csv'
 * Change column name on line 33 to indicate the continuous variable column you want to use
 * Make sure to download sample_dist.txt too (housefly wing data)

+### Check_Dist_Advanced.py
+#### _What should it be used with_:
+* _See Check_Dist.py_
+#### _What it does:_
+1. _See Check_Dist.py_
+2. Also displays KS results for gumbel left and right skewed distributions and uniform distribution
+3. If data does not match those distributions, gives user the choice to check all possible distributions
+4. If none of the known distributions match with the KS test, offers user the chance to see "best-matched" distribution based on p-values of KS test
+5. Allows user to see which tests could not be run without more information

+### _How to use this file_:
+* _See Check_Dist.py_
+* Answer 'y' or 'n' in the terminal when prompted